Skip to main content

 No, you do not need to swap your SIM or take any action.

-Avoid fraud - Following the recent VodafoneThree merger, we are aware that scammers are targeting our customers.
+Following the recent VodafoneThree merger, we are aware that scammers are targeting our customers.

 You do not need to make any changes to your SIM card, phone number, or personal details as a result of the merger.
 Anyone contacting and asking you to do so is a fraudster.